BelallSameh/SecuritySystemUsingRpi4/README.md

 - A fully documented code is available in the repository.
 - The repository includes:
   1. Full project code with all authentication levels
-  2. Face mask detection model derived from the link below with all the model parameters and training accuracy.
+  2. Trained Face mask detection model derived from the link below with all the model parameters and training accuracy.
 - https://www.tomshardware.com/how-to/raspberry-pi-face-mask-detector